|Fees||Look up fees|

 Intended learning outcomes

 Students who successfully complete this subject should:

-- communicate effectively with community groups, individuals and potential project stakeholders to identify and develop a social enterprise project; and
+- Communicate effectively with community groups, individuals and potential project stakeholders to identify and develop a social enterprise project

 At the completion of this subject, students should gain the following generic skills: